10maurycy10/10maurycy10.github.io/content/tutorials/regen/index.md

 # Issues with this circuit

 - It is not very loud, even when the regen is set high enough that the audio is distorted, the volume is rather quiet.
-This could be solved by adding an additional audio amplifyer
+This could be solved by adding an additional audio amplifier.
+(I will publish an improved set at some point)
 - Due to the lack of isolation between the tank circuit and the antenna, this radio does radiate a bit.
+- Antenna size and placement effects tuning and regeneration, it is sometimes necessary to add an additional capacitor to get the set to regenerate.